ANG3L0/notes-bloggo/docs/Body experiments/DietProtocol2024.md

     * Treadmill: 31:00 -> 32:00
 * **Jan 30: 185.8, 22.5% bf, raw.**
     * The novice will see that they've gained 0.2 lb in 2 days and freak that the diet's not working.
 For me, it just seems like Jan 28 was an outlier.
 And losing 2.2lb in a week is roughly on track.
 Also with my diet, I'm not having as many bowel movements weight can fluctuate.
     * Like day-trading, looking at your weight every single day is not useful because it's mostly nice.
 Look at the longer-term trends.
-Luckily unlike the stock market where you need to look at 5-y to 30-y trends, there's a lot less noise in a diet and you can just take a 1-3 week window and make adjustments.3
+Luckily unlike the stock market where you need to look at 5-y to 30-y trends, there's a lot less noise in a diet and you can just take a 1-3 week window and make adjustments.